telerik/reporting-docs/introduction.md

 # Welcome to Telerik Reporting

-Progress® Telerik® Reporting is a .NET/.NET Framework [embedded reporting tool](https://www.telerik.com/products/reporting/embedded-reporting.aspx) that enables you to create, design, export, and integrate reports in cloud-based, web, and desktop applications.
+Progress® Telerik® Reporting is a [.NET Reporting](https://www.telerik.com/products/reporting.aspx) [embedding tool](https://www.telerik.com/products/reporting/embedded-reporting.aspx) that enables you to create, design, export, and integrate reports in cloud-based, web, and desktop applications.

 Telerik Reporting provides web and desktop report designers and services, and report viewer controls.
 The desktop components and the services are .NET/.NET Framework-only, whereas the HTML5-based components can be integrated into virtually any website or application.